 Wonder what Ancestry DNA Hispanic DNA results look like?
 If you have family from Latin America, this post will help you understand what you should expect from your DNA results.

-If you did your DNA test, have family from Latin America, and were expecting to find Hispanic in your ethnicity results – you have come to the right place.
 There is a reason why you didn’t see Hispanic DNA listed in your Ancestry results.
-Lots of people are surprised or confused by their ethnicity estimates – I know that I was !
+Lots of people are surprised or confused by their ethnicity estimates – I know that my family was!

 In this article, you will learn:

 - Why there is no Hispanic in your DNA results.

 - An overview of major ethnicities present in Latin America.